 Dominic Thiem has renewed interest for tennis fans in Austria.
 The country always has at least a few contenders at the highest level on the men’s and women’s sides.

 Once Thiem was able to win a Grand Slam title at the U.S. Open in 2020, many started to follow tennis as one of the major sports yet again.
-He’s still young, and could be the face of Austria tennis for quite some time.
+He’s still young and could be the face of Austrian tennis for quite some time.

 13. United Kingdom